ehalpern/go-mysql-elasticsearch/README.md

 ## Todo

-+ Filtering table field support, only fields in filter config will be synced.
-+ Statistic.
++ Improved logging including per table statistics summaries and log file control
++ Provide support for index auto-versioning so a new index can be ingested without interfering with the running index
++ Better documentation and examples for creating mappings
++ Add support to run as a daemon service
-+ Docker
++ Docker container

 ## Feedback

-go-mysql-elasticsearch is still in development, and we will try to use it in production later.
-Any feedback is very welcome.
+Feedback is welcome!

-Email: siddontang@gmail.com
+Email: eric.halpern@gmail.com